Learn How To Remove Collections From Your Credit Report In Canada

 How to remove collections from a credit report Canada

 Note that the tips included here assume that a collections account assigned to you is accurate.
-If you find a collection account on your Canadian credit report that isn’t yours or that has incorrect information, you’ll want to dispute it with the credit bureau that’s reporting the information before doing anything else.
+If you find a collection account on your Canadian credit report that isn’t yours or that has incorrect information, you’ll want to dispute it with the credit bureaus that are reporting the information before doing anything else.

-If you want to remove accurate collections from your credit report in Canada, follow these steps:
+If you want to remove collections from your credit report in Canada, follow these steps:

-• Negotiate a settlement of the debt.
-If a debt collector isn’t willing to agree to pay for delete or you can’t pay the debt in full, you might consider a debt settlement.
+If a debt collector isn’t willing to agree to pay for deletion or you can’t pay the debt in full, you might consider a debt settlement.
 This means the debt collector agrees to let you pay less than what’s owed to resolve the account.
 This won’t necessarily remove a collections account from a credit report but it will show a Paid status, which could help your score.
 If you’re settling a debt, remember to keep a paper trail showing when it was paid and get a letter from the collection agency acknowledging that the account has been satisfied.

-• Wait it out.
 If a debt is close to its statute of limitations or it’s an older debt that’s been on your credit report for several years, time may be your best tool.
 If you have a debt that’s almost at the six-year mark for reporting, for instance, you might just wait to let the account drop off your credit report.
-Whether it makes sense to wait depends on if you have a pressing credit need, such as getting a car loan or buying a home, that would require you to clean up any old collection accounts first.
+Whether it makes sense to wait depends on whether you have a pressing credit need, such as getting a car loan or buying a home, that would require you to clean up any old collection accounts first.

 All of these are steps you can take on your own to improve your credit history.
 But if you don’t feel comfortable talking to your creditors, you might want to consider hiring a credit repair agency to handle collection accounts.
 Credit repair agencies can help you negotiate with creditors to resolve collection accounts, usually for a fee.

-While there are plenty of reputable credit repair agencies in Canada, there are also companies that try to scam unsuspecting consumers.
+While there are plenty of reputable credit repair companies in Canada, there are also ones that try to scam unsuspecting consumers.
 Before agreeing to work with any Canadian credit repair company, do some research first.
-Check their credentials, business history and reputation, as well as reviewing the fees.
-If any credit repair company asks for a fee before they lift a finger to help you, that’s a big red flag that it might be a scam.
+Check its credentials, business history, and reputation, as well as review the fees.
+If any credit repair company asks for a fee before it lifts a finger to help you, that’s a big red flag that it might be a scam.

 Tips to manage credit going forward